CPQ: The Often-Overlooked Necessity to a CRM System

 The value of CPQ is often hidden and not thought about until:

 - you can’t produce a product that has been quoted,

 - your customer isn’t happy with the service you have provided or

 - your company can’t produce the kind of reports they need to make key business decisions.

 A pet peeve of mine is the vicious cycle of creating or modifying reports because they aren’t producing the type of information you were expecting and needing to make more informed business decisions.
 Instead of realizing there is a data problem, you think it is a report criteria problem.
 It goes back to the saying “garbage in garbage out.”
 If you have a CPQ solution integrated to your CRM, you may already experience the hidden value that such an offering presents, but if you haven’t, the light bulb just went off.
 CPQ bridges the gap between customer-account and contact information and your customer’s buying cycle.

 Every interaction with your customer relies on the accuracy of your data.
 With CPQs, you aren’t allowed to enter inaccurate data.
 You are guided to the right product or you are systematically constrained by selection rules to product selections.

-When it comes to the configure, price, quote process, ask yourself one thing: How will this help you manage your customers?
-When evaluating your next configure, price, quote software solution, here are some features you may wish to consider to improve your customers’ overall experiences.
+When it comes to the configure-price-quote process, ask yourself: How will this help you manage your customers?
+When evaluating your next CPQ software solution, here are some features you might consider to improve your customers’ overall experiences.

 - Provides 360-degree-view, meaningful dashboards